If you have a blue badge you can park in areas that other drivers can't. But you must make sure that your blue badge is

 Can I park on double yellow lines with a disabled badge?

 If you have a blue badge you should be able to park on double yellow lines for up to 3 hours.
 This is only possible if there's no ban on loading or unloading.
 To find out you need to check with the local authority.

 When you get your badge, you should also be given a clock that needs to be displayed wherever you park.
-It shows parking inspectors how long you've been in a space for.
+It shows parking inspectors how long you've been in a space.

 Can I park in parent and child spaces if I’m a blue badge holder?

-If you have a badge, and there are no spaces available, you might want to park in a parent and child space because of the extra room available.
+If you have a blue badge, and there are no spaces available, you might want to park in a parent and child space because of the extra room available.

-As these spaces are found in private car parks, the rules differ over who can use one of these spaces.
+As these spaces are found in private car parks, the rules differ over who can use these spaces.

 Blue badge holders are usually permitted to park in a parent and child space if they need to.
 Before you do though, it’s worth checking with the owner of the car park to make sure you’re allowed to park in a parent and child space.

 What are the disabled parking rules If I don’t have a blue badge?

 If you’re parked in a blue badge parking space, you need to display the badge at all times.
 You could be fined if you don’t display it.

 If you’re parking in a private car park, and you don’t have a badge, you could always ask for permission to park in a disabled spot.
 The owner of the car park might allow you to park in the space without the badge.